ChandulaNethmal/chandulanethmal.github.io/_pages/about.md

 ---
 ![Unsplash image 9]({{ site.url }}{{ site.baseurl }}/site-image.jpg)

-Welcome to the creative cloud of Chandula!. you will find so many cool tech stuffs you may interested in.
+Welcome to the creative cloud of Chandula!. you will find so many cool stuffs you may interested in.
 This is a Static web site created using **Jekyll** Static site generating tools and hosted with **GitHub** pages.

 ## What will you find in the Thinker's Cloud!